Kimiyo Mishima

-Kimiyo Mishima (born 1932) is a contemporary Japanese artist, best known for creating highly realistic versions of "breakable printed matter" in ceramic such as newspapers, comic books and boxes out of clay.
+Kimiyo Mishima (1932 – June 19, 2024) was a Japanese contemporary artist, best known for creating highly realistic versions of "breakable printed matter" in ceramic such as newspapers, comic books and boxes out of clay.
 Mishima began her artistic career as a painter in the early 1960s, then started working in ceramics in 1971.
 At this time, she began to use the silk screen technique to print newspaper and ad poster images onto clay.
 Her use of manufactured objects shows parallels with the works of Claes Oldenburg and Andy Warhol, as well as postwar Japanese collectives Gutai and Dokuritsu Art Association.

 Early life

 Mishima was born in 1932 in the Juso district, a downtown area of Osaka City.
 Her family owned a liquor store, so she grew up relatively well off.

 Mishima took lessons in Nihon-Buyo, classical Japanese dance, but her teacher often scolded her for making up her choreography.
 She said she wanted to dance like Mercier Cunningham, the famous American modern dancer, "but my teacher would get angry.
 I realized that to dance, you need music and that if I wanted to do something alone, it could probably only be art."

 As a child, Mishima was not one to play with dolls.
 Her father bought her several microscopes, and she often used them to look at her hair and insects.
 She would often crush bugs and put them under the microscope to observe.

 In middle school, her homeroom teacher happened to be her art teacher and encouraged her to pursue art and draw things not taught in the art classroom.
 So her father bought her a set of painting materials, and she immersed herself in her painting from a young age.

 After graduating high school, she had wanted to go to university to become a doctor, but her mother forced her into an early marriage in hopes that it would help her settle down.
 But she ran away to Tokyo from that marriage in about a year.